cloud-gov/cg-site/content/docs/services/cdn-route.md

 You only need to add a CNAME entry when you update the `domain` field.
 If you do, follow ["How to set up DNS"](#how-to-set-up-dns) again.

+### Deleting a service instance

+After you delete an existing service instance, you may need to wait up to 30 minutes for the changes to complete and propagate.

 ## External services and applications

 To create a custom domain for a service or application that is not a cloud.gov tenant application (such as a public S3 bucket), put in the `origin` option: